Email FacebookTwitterMenu burgerClose thin

 There are many ways to find more referrals online.
 But, if you’re not ready for those referrals when you receive them, then it might not matter much.
 You must have a process for converting those referral leads and then onboarding them as clients.
 Here are four general tips to help you take your conversion of referrals to the next level:

-- Keep your current clients happy.
+• Keep your current clients happy.
 Some potential clients will want to research your firm or talk to someone you’ve worked with before.
-If you aren’t doing a good job at keeping your current clients happy, it could cost you new clients as you look to grow.
+If you aren’t doing a good job at keeping your current clients happy, it could cost you new clients as you grow.
+In terms of what clients want, an understanding of their goals, quality advice and accessibility top the list, according to the YCharts survey.

-- Keep growing professional relationships.
-Word of mouth is one of the most powerful tools at your disposal of looking for new clients.
+• Keep growing professional relationships.
+Word of mouth is one of the most powerful tools at your disposal when looking for new clients.
 The more professionals you’re able to partner with, the better your chances of landing new referrals.
 If potential clients have been referred to you more than once, it could be a slam dunk in terms of converting them.

-- Create partnerships that make sense.
+• Create partnerships that make sense.
 You want to make sure you’re cultivating potential referral sources that make sense to you.
-For example, if you focus on ESG investing for your clients, you’ll want to cultivate relationships with potential referral partners who are working with clients that find ESG important.
+For example, if you focus on environmental, social and governance (ESG) investing for your clients, you’ll want to cultivate relationships with potential referral partners who are working with clients who find ESG important.

 Finding new clients can be time-consuming.
 If you’re unable to commit to a robust referral strategy, consider finding online lead generation that works for you.
 Add new clients and AUM at your desired pace with SmartAsset’s Advisor Marketing Platform.
 Sign up for a free demo today.